Moto2ne/ai-code/README.md

-# Setup Coach Web App
+# AICode  Web App

-Setup Coach is a Progate-inspired learning experience that combines slide-based explanation, live coding, instant preview, automated checks, and AI coaching prompts.
+AICode  is a Progate-inspired learning experience that combines slide-based explanation, live coding, instant preview, automated checks, and AI coaching prompts.
 This repository contains a Next.js + TypeScript prototype that follows the provided specification.

 ## Features